AlvaroBalbin/exponential/README.md

 ## Main Achievements

-• **Co-founder and sole developer of MCA Counselling**.
+• **Co-founder and sole developer of MCA Counselling** (https://mca-counselling.com).
 Launched a counselling platform serving clients across the UK, EU and US.
 Built the full product stack and led operations.
 Achieved real revenue and usage.

 • **Lead roles in two autonomous robotics teams**.
 Managing 19-person (Drones) and 10-person (Autonomous Sailing) engineering teams.
 Working on real perception, control and power systems for air and marine autonomy.